rivethealth/mllp-http/README.md

 Implements
 [MLLP release 1](https://www.hl7.org/documentcenter/public/wg/inm/mllp_transport_specification.PDF)
 and [HTTP/1.1](https://tools.ietf.org/html/rfc2616).
-Each MLLP message is assumed to have a corresponding response content (e.g. HL7 acknoledgment).
+Each MLLP message is assumed to have a corresponding response message (e.g. HL7 acknoledgment).

 Note that this project deals only with the MLLP layer; it does not process HL7 messages themselves.
 Notably, the HTTP participant must be able to intepret HL7